apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.zh.md

 # use the second parameter to specify custom field names
 table_env.from_elements([(1, 'Hi'), (2, 'Hello')], ['a', 'b'])

-# use the second parameter to specify custom table schema
+# use the second parameter to specify a custom table schema
 table_env.from_elements([(1, 'Hi'), (2, 'Hello')],
                         DataTypes.ROW([DataTypes.FIELD("a", DataTypes.INT()),
                                        DataTypes.FIELD("b", DataTypes.STRING())]))